Seatis/my-teaching-materials/java-gui/1-swing-basics/README.md

 ```
 *Clear memory (Optional)*
 - Add a button which can clear the memory label.
-- Disble the clear button when memory is empty.
+- Disable the clear button when memory is empty.

 ![alt tag](https://raw.githubusercontent.com/greenfox-academy/teaching-materials/kicsen_java-gui_module/java-gui/1-swing-basics/UIControls.png)